-ACD Tas keeps up to date with current issues impacting on children with disability and their families by collecting relevant data from each individual professional contact.
+ACD Tas keeps up to date with current issues impacting on children with disability and their families by collecting relevant data from each individual contact.

-ACD Tas is involved in many strategic alliances, working groups, reference groups and committees, and writes submissions to Government to influence and suggest ideas for addressing key issues affecting families and their children and/or young people with disability across Tasmania.
+ACD Tas is involved in many strategic alliances, working groups, reference groups and committees, and writes submissions to the Government to influence and suggest ideas for addressing key issues affecting families and their children and/or young people with disability across Tasmania.

 There are many areas that require priority and focus for community development work and systemic advocacy in line with addressing, progressing and resolving presenting issues for families and their children with disability across the community.

+Selina talks about domestic violence that she experienced as a parent of child with complex disability.
 “Violence committed by children against their mothers, fathers, siblings and carers is rarely discussed in this country.
 Is it really happening?
 Well, it happened to us.
 And I don’t think we are the only ones”.